TotallyNotChase/intcode/README.md

 ## `readIns :: IntMachine s -> IO (Int, Int, Int, Int)`
 Takes an intcode machine and reads the instruction currently pointed by the instruction pointer

-The instruction is then parsed into a tuple of structure ()
+The instruction is then parsed into a tuple of structure (opcode, operand 1 mode, operand 2 mode, operand 3 mode)

 If the instruction pointer pointed to the value of 1002, `readIns` will return (2, 0, 1, 0)